 Overall plan experience for the Plan was favorable resulting in an actuarial gain.
-Results varied among the groups with gains for Judges, Legislators, State Employees, and Board of Education, with losses for State Police and Teachers.
+Results varied among the groups with gains for Judges, State Employees and the Board of Education with losses for Teachers, Legislators and State Police.

-Health care experience varied for the pre-65 plans depending on the group but overall was better than expected.
-Post-65 experience on the Medicare Advantage HMO and Plan 65 was also favorable.
+Health care experience varied for the pre-65 plans depending on the group, but overall was unfavorable.
+Post-65 experience on the Medicare Advantage HMO and Plan 65 was favorable.
+The HRA amount for State retirees increased less than expected, resulting in gains for the State Employees.
+The gains and losses are attributable to asset, premiums and claims experience.
+No demographic gains and losses are reflected since this valuation uses the same census data and demographic assumptions as the June 30, 2017 valuation.